lemonase/lemonase.github.io/content/posts/fetching-data.md

 using curl, JavaScript, Python and Go (because using a browser is cheating).

 For the uninitiated, a 'fetch' is basically internet street slang for:
-1. sending an http request (99% of the time, the default method is GET)
+1. sending an http request (the default method is probably GET)
 2. waiting (asynchronously) for a response to come back
 3. doing *something* with the data when the response comes back